Stress and BPD and Schizophrenia – Differences Between

 Discussion

-In one study, the authors evaluated the cognitive characteristics of patients with BPD and schizophrenia.
-They compared these disorders in three clinical groups.
-The BPD group presented frequent transient and non-delusional psychotic experiences.
-These included widespread symptoms, bizarre symptoms, and frequent semi-psychotic thoughts.
+The authors of one study assessed the cognitive traits of BPD and schizophrenic patients.
+These diseases were compared in three clinical groups.
+The BPD group displayed regular transitory, non-delusional psychotic episodes.
+These comprised general symptoms, strange ones, and frequent semi-psychotic ideas.

 Related Article: Can Stress Cause Kidney Stones